kangata/herobot/README.md

 Herobot is an open-source project that offers flexible deployment options to suit your needs:

-1. **Herobot Cloud (herobot.id)**: Get started quickly with our managed cloud solution at [herobot.id](https://herobot.id).
-Perfect for businesses that want a hassle-free setup with automatic updates and maintenance.
+1. **Herobot Cloud (herobot.id)**: Coming soon!
+Our managed cloud solution at [herobot.id](https://herobot.id) will provide a hassle-free setup with automatic updates and maintenance.
+Perfect for businesses that want to get started quickly without infrastructure management.

 2. **Self-Hosting**: Deploy Herobot on your own infrastructure for complete control and customization.
 Follow our setup guide below to host it on your servers.